OpenNMT/OpenNMT-tf/docs/configuration.md

   # (optional) For compatible models, also output the alignments (can be: "null", "hard",
   # default: "null").
   with_alignments: null

+  # (optional) The width of the length buckets to select batch candidates from.
+  # If set, the test data will be sorted by length to increase the translation
+  # efficiency.
+The predictions will still be outputted in order as they are
+  # available (default: 0).
+  length_bucket_width: 5

 # (optional) Scoring options.